numba/numba/docs/source/cuda/overview.rst

 Built-in CUDA target deprecation and maintenance status
 =======================================================

-The CUDA target is now maintained in a separate package, `numba-cuda
+Numba's CUDA target is now maintained in a separate package, `numba-cuda
 <https://nvidia.github.io/numba-cuda>`_.
 This enables improvements in the
 development of the CUDA target: